 The simple answer is a bit obvious.

-A native app is one that is installed directly onto the smart phone and can work, in most cases, with no internet connectivity depending on the nature of the app.
-A web app works via web browser on the smartphone but requires either a cell signal or wi-fi to function.
+A native mobile app is one that is installed directly on the smartphone and can work, in most cases, with no internet connectivity depending on the nature of the app.
+A web app works via a web browser on the smartphone but requires either a cell signal or wi-fi to function.

 So it comes down to whether you want to sacrifice function for ease of porting to various devices.